 8) Steak tips

 Who doesn't like a bowl of steak tips served with rice or a nice dipping sauce?
 If you're from New England, the answer is probably that everyone likes them.
 Get a nice piece of sirloin or flank steak tips, cut them into bite-size pieces and sear them on the grill.
 Finish them off with a nice garlic butter.
 Or, you could make them Korean BBQ style by marinating them in Korean barbeque sauce and pan-searing them the following day.
-In either case, we bet the thought of vending steak tips is making your mouth water, nevermind your customers.
+In either case, we bet the thought of putting steak tips on your menu is making your mouth water, nevermind your customers.

 9) Churros

-Though they originate from Spain and Portugal, churros are now very common in Mexico.
+Though they originate from Spain and Portugal, churros are now very common in Mexico as well.
 Put some nice choux pastry dough into a piping bag with a star tip and squeeze it into hot oil.
 Once they're a golden color, you can cover them in sugar or cinnamon and even serve them with a chocolate dip.
 Served hot, churros are a fluffy treat that is cheap to make and delicious to eat.

 10) Pulled Pork Sandwiches

-Almost everyone in the USA, especially the Carolinas, knows of pulled pork sandwiches.
+Almost everyone in the United States, especially the Carolinas, knows of pulled pork sandwiches.
 You would slow cook and shred the meat the day before, but fortunately it keeps very well when it is refrigerated overnight.
 Put it on a soft, sturdy bun with barbeque sauce and you have a very tasty grab-and-go pulled pork sandwich.

-Of course there are other ideas as well, such as the hamburger, pizza, donuts, bagels and salads, but let's face it.
-They're not really that creative and you can buy them anywhere.
-The trick with this type of food is that if you're going to do them, you will want to make them better than everyone else.
+The trick with that type of food is that if you're going to sell them, you will want to make them better than everyone else.
 If you make the best burger out there, give it a try!
 If you can make a Neopolitan pizza with the best of them, bring them streetside!

-The truth is there are many creative food cart ideas out there.
+The truth is there are many creative food cart menu ideas out there.
 It's a world of culinary diversity that is only limited by one's imagination.
 Hopefully we have gotten your wheels turning, and when you are ready to put one or more of these menu items on a food cart, you know where to find us.